Skip to content

 tasks.add_task(resize_image, image_id, width=800, height=600) # mixed

-The returned task_id can be stored and used to query task status later via the API:
+The returned task_id can be stored in your database and used later to query task status via the API:

 @app.post("/report")